Wishing the 'President' would stop

 unsuccessfully searching for an Iraqi man in an adjacent house who had

 recently tried to kill Iraqi informants working with the Army.

 Army officers later appologized to the family for mistakenly handcuffing them

 I've been working on the big premier of

-It's mostly put together, but I'll have to do the vocals Monday morning,
+It's mostly put together, but I still need to do the vocals,

-so look for that Monday afternoon at http://www.bartcop.com/members
+so look for that Monday, Tuesday at the latest http://www.bartcop.com/members

 "Some people are just lazy and don't want to work."